The Deed: Dynasty

 - 57 % positive mentions

-The atmosphere of the game is praised for its engaging writing, evocative music, and a strong sense of mystery that immerses players in a crime novel-like experience.
-While the sequel "Deed Dynasty" is noted for its decent execution, it lacks the atmospheric horror of the original.
-Interestingly, the absence of voice acting is seen as a positive element that further enhances the overall atmosphere.
+The atmosphere of the game is praised for its great writing, engaging music, and a strong sense of mystery and high stakes, which immerses players in a crime novel-like experience.
+While the sequel "Deed Dynasty" is noted for its decent execution, some reviewers feel it lacks the atmospheric horror and compelling storyline of the original.
+Interestingly, the absence of voice acting is seen by some as a positive element that enhances the overall atmosphere.

 “I recommend because it's a great idea, the atmosphere is great, and the execution/writing was decent.”